quiltdata/quilt/docs/Catalog/Embed.md

-The Quilt catalog has a special (limited) S3 browser UI that can be embedded into any web app using an iframe -- "Embed" further on.
+The Quilt catalog has limited-feature S3 browser called Embed, an embeddable iframe.
-This embeddable browser is served off the main catalog server under `/__embed` route.
+Embed is served off the main catalog under `/__embed` route.

 ![](../imgs/embed-example.png)

 ## Usage

-Here's an example code written in plain JavaScript + React outlining the basic use cases:
+Here's a sample code snippet in plain JavaScript + React that outlines the basic use cases:

 ```js
 import * as React from 'react'